DevKaffy/POSMon-Dashboard/README.md

 # PosMon Dashboard
-An implementation of PosMon Dashboard landing page using html, css, React and Tailwindcss
+An implementation of PosMon Dashboard page using html, css, React and Tailwindcss

 ## Prequisite
 - Your browser version should be up to date for better experience